Skip to content

 Z: 0Z: 4Z: 0

 5. Apply the remove operation.
-As remove target, select the box, the extra air bubble segment below the loudspeaker, and the thin extra sliver of loudspeaker cabinet below the air bubble (tags 13, 15, 16).
+As target, select the box, the air bubble segment hanging below the loudspeaker, and the thin sliver of loudspeaker cabinet that was cut off by the box.
 Example image

 Step 2 - Define shared expressions and materials